mindspore-ai/docs/tutorials/experts/source_en/infer/cpu_gpu_mindir.md

         ... ...
 ```

 It is recommended that export the MindIR model with fp32 precision mode before deploying inference.
-If you want to further improve the inference performance, you can set `precision_mode is` to "fp16".
+If you want to further improve the inference performance, the inference precision can be set to FP16 through `mindspore::GPUDeviceInfo::SetPrecisionMode ("fp16")`,and the framework automatically selects the operator inference with the better performance.

 - Some inference scripts may introduce some unique network structures in the training process.
 For example, the model requires the image label, which are transmitted to the network output directly.
 It is suggested to delete this part of operators and then export MindIR model to improve inference performance.

-## Inference Using an ONNX File
+## Inference by Using an ONNX File

 1. Generate a model in ONNX format on the training platform.
 For details, see [Export ONNX Model](https://www.mindspore.cn/tutorials/en/master/advanced/train/save.html#export-onnx-model).

 2. Perform inference on a GPU by referring to the runtime or SDK document.
-For example, use TensorRT to perform inference on the NVIDIA GPU.
+For example, use TensorRT to perform inference on the Nvidia GPU.
 For details, see [TensorRT backend for ONNX](https://github.com/onnx/onnx-tensorrt).